across-protocol/frontend/README.md

 - REACT_APP_CONFIRMATIONS: how many confirms before we consider transaction mined
 - REACT_APP_GAS_PRICE_BUFFER: additional gas price to add to ensure enough buffer when sending max eth tx, specify in gwei
 - REACT_APP_DEFAULT_GAS_PRICE: default gas price estimate when no online estimate is available, specify in gwei
+- REACT_APP_UPDATE_GAS_INTERVAL_MS: how frequently to update gas prices in MS, used for estimating adding liquidity when maxing eth.
+Default 30000 (30 sec).

 ## Available Scripts